andrewacashner/hearingfaithms/chapters/chapter-3.md

 > came to us from heaven, even though they themselves were not the ones
 > redeemed, what should we do who are redeemed?
 > If they thus give thanks for the grace [gracia] and mercy given to strangers,
-> what should those do who were redeemed and restored by it?
+> what should those do who were redeemed and restored by
+> it?
 [@LuisdeGranada:Xmas, para.
 28; cf. @Bernard:Nativitate, 126B, Sermo IV,
-"Et ut noveritis quo in loco selemnitatits \[...\] in psalmis, coelestes illos principes praevenire conjunctos psallentibus, in medio juvencularum tympanistriarum."]
+"Et ut noveritis quo in loco solemnitatitis [...] in psalmis, coelestes illos principes praevenire conjunctos psallentibus, in medio juvencularum tympanistriarum."]